 - Type of Elements – The type of shell element to divide the plate – this is either structured quadrilaterals or quadrilaterals

-- Base and Height Divisions – Tell the mesher how many divisions over the length and width of plate you want to make when dividing plate into its elements – only available when using ‘structured quadrilaterals’
+- Base and Height Divisions – Tell the meshing tool how many divisions over the length and width of plate you want to make when dividing the plate into its elements – only available when using ‘structured quadrilaterals’

 - Meshing Method – Choose from Automatic, Delaunay, Frontal, and Adaptive meshing methods – only available when using ‘quadrilaterals’